xdjavit0/GEEKHTML/Tables.md

         </tr>
     </table>

-In this example shows an example of a simple table.
+This example shows an example of a simple table.
 The op

 ---
 ## CAPTION